ohnosequences/db.rna16s/readme.md

 After this step a BLAST database is generated from the sequences that passed the filter.

-Around **72%** of the sequences from `filter1` pass `filter3`.
+Around **72%** of the sequences from `pick16SCandidates` pass `dropInconsistentAssignments`.
 Among these sequences there are also some with a reduced number of assignments.

-### `filter3`
+### `dropInconsistentAssignments` filter

 This step actually consists of two:

-- Run MG7 pipeline using the reference database from `filter2` using its output sequences FASTA as input data.
+- Run MG7 pipeline using the reference database from `dropRedundantAssignments` using its output sequences FASTA as input data.
 This will produce a table which matches each sequence the lowest common ancestor (LCA) of the assignments of any other (very) similar sequences.

 - For each sequence we check the relation of its assignments with the corresponding LCA that we've got from MG7.
 If some assignment is too far away from the LCA in the taxonomic tree, it is discarded.
   If a sequence has a single assignment, it is ignored, because it may represent a rare organism and it may be misplaced in the taxonomic tree.

 After this step BLAST database is generated again.

-Over **99.8%** of the sequences from `filter2` pass `filter2`, because it's mostly about reducing the number of assignments and there are not many sequences that get all assignments discarded.
+Over **99.8%** of the sequences from `dropRedundantAssignments` pass `dropRedundantAssignments`, because it's mostly about reducing the number of assignments and there are not many sequences that get all assignments discarded.

 #### Example of a wrong assignment